dipjul/Courses-By-GPT/Java-Concurrency/Chapter-02-00.md

 * Describe the key phases in the lifecycle of a thread.
 * What are the two ways to create a thread in Java?
 * Briefly describe the lifecycle of a thread.
-* Explain the role of synchronized methods in preventing thread interference.
-* What advantages do synchronized blocks offer over synchronized methods?